jaredwray/keyv/packages/keyv/README.md

 keyv.on('error', err => console.log('Connection Error', err));
 ```

-Now lets so an end to end example using `Keyv` and the `Redis` storage adapter:
+Now lets do an end-to-end example using `Keyv` and the `Redis` storage adapter:

 ```js
 import Keyv from 'keyv';